apilayer/numvalidate/README.md

 ## Architecture

 ### The Client
-The client is a React application that exposes the **Home page** and the **Dashboard**, and both pages are rendered server-side thanks to Next.
+The client is a React application that exposes the **Home page** and the **Dashboard**: both pages are rendered server-side thanks to Next.
+To take advantage of Next server-side rendering, the app follows the convention of grouping the main routes under the `/pages` directory and putting all the static assets under `statics`.

+The app itself is not a complex one: the *Home page* is just a simple page that emphasizes the product features, while the *Dashboard* (available after a successfull signup) is used for generating API tokens and updating the user subscription plan.

+I tried to mimic the structure promoted by `create-react-app` as much as possible (since I love it for smaller sites), so I use plain CSS to style the components (with a touch of CSS just for supporting CSS Custom Variables for color names) and I don't use bleeding edge stuff like decorators et similia.
+For the same reason, you won't find any state management library here, since `setState` has proven to be more than than enough for this project.

 ```javascript
 client